Crepe Myrtle Pruning Class and Demonstration

 - Advance registration is required.
 Please register online using our registration e-store.
 Registration is limited to 24 people and is considered complete when payment is received.

 - Program cancellations can be made up to two weeks before the program's start date.
 A 15% cancellation fee applies.

-- Ruby C. McSwain Education Center, JC Raulston Arboretum at NC State University, 4415 Beryl Road, Raleigh, North Carolina.
+- Online and in person at the JC Raulston Arboretum at NC State University, 4415 Beryl Road, Raleigh, North Carolina.

 - Need directions?
 Click here.

 - Free parking is available at the JC Raulston Arboretum and along Beryl Road.